Sustainable Cities and the Public Good

 Who is eligible and how do I apply?

 Students interested in seeking solutions to some of society’s most pressing challenges such as climate change, social inequity, household affordability, public health, social cohesion, and more should consider this ARC.
-Students who are action-oriented and want to be part of the solution are welcome to apply to this community.
+All first-year students are welcome to apply.

 1. Register for University Housing and select the community you prefer in the "Community Preference" section.